pamelacfelipe/pamelacfelipe/README.md

 I'm a Product Designer from Brazil 🇧🇷, working remotely for [Betha Sistemas](https://www.betha.com.br/).

 In my spare time, I like to study front-end technologies such as CSS and JavaScript.
-Right now, I've been studying Swift (I kinda love iOS apps).

 If you would like to discuss about design, tech or other stuff, feel free to contact me.